Desmarais et Cie

 L.E.
 Desmarais et Cie, known in English as L.E.
 Desmarais & Company, was a photo studio active in Montreal, Quebec during the 19th century.
 The company was run by Louis-Élie and Ovila Desmarais.

-From 1864 to 1868, the company operated a studio at 277 rue Mignonne, at the corner of boulevard Saint Laurent.
+From 1864 to 1868, the company operated a studio at 17 boulevard Saint Laurent in Montreal.

 Photographs by the Desmarais' are included in the collection of the Musée national des beaux-arts du Québec.